 Read More: How To Clean Golf Gloves

 How Often Should You Clean Your Golf Balls?

-It all really depends on your personal preference, but it is a good thing to keep them very spiffy and the dimples clean so that you can spin the ball as much as you want!
-Also, when the dimples are not clean it could have an effect on your distance also.
+It is good to keep the dimples clean so that you can spin the ball as much as you want!
+Also, when the dimples are not clean, it could affect your distance also.

 Should You Clean All of Your Golf Balls the Same?

 Again, all golf balls are different and may require a different type of cleaning.